A TO Z TERMINOLOGY

 Digging – Refers to the arc characteristics that you normally see with a 6010 electrode.
 A “digging” arc is one in which you can see parent metal being penetrated at the arc.

-Dilution – The change in chemical composition of a welding filler metal caused by the admixture of the base metal or previous weld metal in the weld bead.
+Dilution – The change in the chemical composition of a welding filler metal caused by the admixture of the base metal or previous weld metal in the weld bead.
 It is measured by the percentage of base metal or previous weld metal in the weld bead.

 Discontinuity – An interruption of the typical structure of a material, such as a lack of homogeneity in its mechanical, metallurgical, or physical characteristics.
 A discontinuity is not necessarily a defect.